 - tape (n.)

-- Old English tæppe "narrow strip of cloth used for tying, measuring, etc.," of uncertain origin, perhaps a back-formation from Latin tapete "carpet."
+- Old English tæppe "narrow strip of cloth used for tying, measuring, etc.," of uncertain origin; perhaps [Klein] a back-formation from Latin tapete "cloth, carpet," cf. also Old Frisian tapia, Middle Low German tapen "to pull, pluck, tear."
 The original short vowel became long in Middle English.

+Adhesive tape is from 1885; also in early use sometimes friction tape.
 Tape recorder "device for recording sound on magnetic tape" first attested 1932; from earlier meaning "device for recording data on ticker tape" (1892), from tape in the sense of "paper strip of a printer" (1884).
+Tape-record (v.) is from 1950.
 Tape-measure is attested from 1873; tape-delay is from 1968.

 - tape (v.)

 - c.1600, "furnish with tape," from tape (n.).
 Meaning "attach with adhesive tape" is from 1932; meaning "to make a tape recording" is from 1950.
 Related: Taped; taping.